 What is depression scientifically and how does it affect the brain?

-Scientifically, Depression is a complex disorder involving changes in brain chemistry, neural circuits, and communication between brain regions.
-It is associated with altered levels of neurotransmitters (such as serotonin, dopamine, and norepinephrine), changes in brain areas involved in mood and decision-making (like the prefrontal cortex and limbic system), and reduced neuroplasticity, which can affect how the brain adapts and recovers.
+Scientifically, Depression is a complex brain disorder involving changes in brain chemistry and communication.
+It affects neurotransmitters like serotonin, dopamine, and norepinephrine, alters brain regions such as the prefrontal cortex and limbic system, and reduces neuroplasticity, making it harder for the brain to adapt and recover.

 What does the pathophysiology of depression actually mean?